focusbp/persistent-fix-loop/README.md

   → resolved (external condition)
   → reopened (recurrence)

-### Key Feature
-“monitoring” is a first-class state.

 ## 8. Resolution Strategy

-Resolution is not declared internally.
+A problem is not considered resolved when a fix is applied.

-Instead, it is determined by:
+Instead, resolution is determined by:

-- No recurrence over time
+- No recurrence over time (e.g., 72 hours)
 - Stable system behavior
 - External validation

 ## 9. Advantages

 - Handles uncertainty naturally
 - Avoids infinite optimization
-- Improves stability in production
+- Improves production stability
 - Enables continuous learning

 ## 10. Discussion

-PFL represents a shift from completion-based thinking to stability-based thinking.
+PFL represents a shift:

-Rather than asking:
+From:
+- Completion-based systems

+To:
+- Stability-based systems

+The key question changes from:

 “Is the problem solved?”

-It asks:
+To:

 “Is the system stable under observation?”